Fariha68/Hci166-fall21/Assignment2/readme.md

     The source of information of this presentation comes from wikipedia and google.

     SOURCE OF IMAGES:
-    The source of these images that are used
+    The source of these images that are used in presentation are comes from google and interaction.design.org